 3. Pretrial services programs work hand-in-hand with court-system reforms to prevent the harms that come with requiring payment of secured money bonds in order to be released.
-In Mecklenburg County, judges, magistrates, and the district attorney's office have made the first of many steps needed to implement meaningful reforms to the pretrial system.
+Wake County lags behind other metropolitan counties in the state in addressing pretrial reform in a meaningful way.